pkp/pkp-docs/translating-guide/en/translate-documentation.md

 ![](./assets/translating-guide-gitlocalize-review-translated-texts.png)

 If you want to suggest changes to the translator or ask a question, reply in the Conversation tab.
 If you are happy with the translation, you can go back to the Conversation tab and click Send Pull Request.
 You will be asked to enter a Title and Description for your pull request.
-The title can be something brief like "French translation of Learning OJS."
+The title should include the name of the file or files that are included in the translation pull request and the language that they were translated into.
+For example, "French translation of Learning OJS - Website Settings."
 The Description can be the same or you can add further information as needed.

 This will send a pull request to the pkp-docs GitHub repository, to be merged.
 You will receive an email notification once it is merged.
 The translation will be available in the Docs Hub the next time the website is built, which could be in a few days or a week.